 1. Sydney Brown

-American born Sydney Brown was passionate about creating a brand that would stand out for manufacturing luxury products that are produced in an environmentally friendly way.
-The eco-friendly materials used in her collections range from reclaimed wood to coconut insoles and prove just how sustainable materials such as these, paired with the vision of the right designer, can be incredibly stylish.
+American born Sydney Brown was passionate about creating a brand that would stand out for manufacturing luxury products produced in an environmentally friendly way.
+Today, the eco-friendly materials used in her collections range from reclaimed wood heels to coconut insoles, and prove just how sustainable materials such as these – paired with the vision of a talented designer – can be incredibly stylish.

 3. Beyond Skin